mochi-neko/StbImageSharpForUnity/README.md

 to `/Packages/manifest.json` on your Unity project.

-If you refer demo, additionally add
+Also you can add a demo codes by adding

 ```
 "mochineko.stbimagesharp-for-utity.demo": "https://github.com/mochi-neko/StbImageSharpForUnity.git?path=/Assets/Mochineko/StbImageSharpForUnity.Demo",